Multi-GPU and multi-node machine learning

 Accelerate

 Hugging Face's Accelerate is a popular framework for large language model training, and it makes using more advanced training algorithms like FSDP very easy.
-Launching a job with accelerate it similar to PyTorch DDP, except we need to use the accelerate launcher and also provide an Accelerate config file.
+Launching a job with accelerate is similar to PyTorch DDP, except we need to use the accelerate launcher and also provide an Accelerate config file.

 A working example for LLM fine-tuning can be found in this GitHub